Belarus runner flies to Europe after feud with team managers

+2 of17 Belarusian Olympic sprinter Krystsina Tsimanouskaya, center, prepares to leave Narita International Airport in Narita, east of Tokyo Wednesday, Aug.
+4, 2021.
+Tsimanouskaya, who plans to seek refuge in Europe, boarded a plane that left the gate for Vienna on Wednesday morning, though it was not immediately clear if that would be her final destination.
+(Kyodo News via AP) 113515+0900/AP Show More Show Less 3 of17

+4 of17 Belarusian Olympic sprinter Krystsina Tsimanouskaya, center, arrives at Narita International Airport in Narita, east of Tokyo Wednesday, Aug.
+4, 2021.
+Tsimanouskaya plans to seek refuge in Europe after accusing team officials of trying to force her to leave the Tokyo Games early.(Kyodo News via AP) AP Show More Show Less

-1 of6 FILE In this file photo taken from video, Belarus Olympic sprinter Krystsina Tsimanouskaya speaks during a zoom interview with the Associated Press in Japan, Tuesday, Aug.
+5 of17 FILE In this file photo taken from video, Belarus Olympic sprinter Krystsina Tsimanouskaya speaks during a zoom interview with the Associated Press in Japan, Tuesday, Aug.
 3, 2021.
 A feud between Tsimanouskaya and team officials that prompted her to seek refuge in Poland has again cast a spotlight on the repressive environment in the ex-Soviet nation, where authorities have unleashed a relentless crackdown on dissent.
-Daniel Kozin/AP Show More Show Less
+Daniel Kozin/AP Show More Show Less 6 of17

-2 of6 FILE In this file photo taken on Friday, July 30, 2021, Krystsina Tsimanouskaya, of Belarus, runs in the women's 100-meter run at the 2020 Summer Olympics, Japan.
+7 of17 FILE In this file photo taken on Friday, July 30, 2021, Krystsina Tsimanouskaya, of Belarus, runs in the women's 100-meter run at the 2020 Summer Olympics, Japan.
 A feud between Belarusian Olympic sprinter Krystsina Tsimanouskaya and team officials that prompted her to seek refuge in Poland has again cast a spotlight on the repressive environment in the ex-Soviet nation, where authorities have unleashed a relentless crackdown on dissent.
-Martin Meissner/AP Show More Show Less 3 of6
+Martin Meissner/AP Show More Show Less

-4 of6 FILE - This Sunday, Aug.
-23, 2020 file photo made from video provided by the State TV and Radio Company of Belarus, shows Belarus President Alexander Lukashenko armed with a Kalashnikov-type rifle near the Palace of Independence in Minsk, Belarus.
-A feud between Belarusian Olympic sprinter Krystsina Tsimanouskaya and team officials that prompted her to seek refuge in Poland has again cast a spotlight on the repressive environment in the ex-Soviet nation, where authorities have unleashed a relentless crackdown on dissent.
-(State TV and Radio Company of Belarus via AP, File) AP Show More Show Less

-5 of6 FILE - In this Nov.
-1, 2020, file photo, police block demonstrators during an opposition rally to protest results of the presidential election in Minsk, Belarus.
-A feud between Belarusian Olympic sprinter Krystsina Tsimanouskaya and team officials that prompted her to seek refuge in Poland has again cast a spotlight on the repressive environment in the ex-Soviet nation, where authorities have unleashed a relentless crackdown on dissent.
-AP Show More Show Less
+8 of17 Belarusian Olympic sprinter Krystsina Tsimanouskaya waves as she leaves Narita International Airport in Narita, east of Tokyo Wednesday, Aug.
+4, 2021.
+Tsimanouskaya, who plans to seek refuge in Europe, boarded a plane that left the gate for Vienna on Wednesday morning, though it was not immediately clear if that would be her final destination.
+(Kyodo News via AP) 斎藤美雪/AP Show More Show Less 9 of17

+10 of17 Belarusian Olympic sprinter Krystsina Tsimanouskaya, center, arrives at Narita International Airport in Narita, east of Tokyo Wednesday, Aug.
+4, 2021.
+Tsimanouskaya plans to seek refuge in Europe after accusing team officials of trying to force her to leave the Tokyo Games early.(Kyodo News via AP) AP Show More Show Less

 MOSCOW (AP) — A Belarusian sprinter left Tokyo en route to Europe on Wednesday after resisting an attempt by her Olympic team's officials to send her home to Belarus, where the athlete said she could be in danger from authorities who have relentlessly cracked down on dissent.